Digital-Grinnell/yeager-renfrow-oral-histories/README.md

 ---
 ```

+# footer_description

+We wanted to distinguish and differentiate our `site.description` data from the material that appears in the page footer so a new `site.footer_description` field was added to the `_config.yml` data AND a reference to `site.description` was changed to `site.footer_description` in the `_includes/footer.html` template.

 # cb-oralhistory

 **cb-oralhistory** is a mix of [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv) and [Oral History as Data (OHD)](https://github.com/oralhistoryasdata/oralhistoryasdata.github.io).
 It's meant to serve as a starter repository for those wanting to build oral history collections with CollectionBuilder.